cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 }
 ```

-According our application design, we would only need the `Creator` and the hash of the file.
-In this case, we can find and replace all instances of `ID` in our files.
-The easiest way to do this is via a text editor and search for all instances where `ID` is being used and remove them.
+According our application design, we would only need the `Creator` and the hash of the file `Proof`.
+We can leave instances of `ID` in the struct for the sake of this tutorial.

-A different, more incremental way of doing this, would be to remove the `ID` field from the `Claim` struct inside the `./x/pofe/types/TypeClaim.go` file so it looks as follows:
+However, if you wish to clean up you struct and methods, an incremental way of doing this would be to remove the `ID` field from the `Claim` struct inside the `./x/pofe/types/TypeClaim.go` file so it looks as follows:

 ```go
 type Claim struct {